Arthur Njo-Léa

 Arthur Njo-Léa (born 4 June 1996) is a Swiss professional footballer who plays as a winger or forward for Luxembourgish club Rodange.

 Career

 Njo-Léa started his career with Swiss Super League side Lausanne-Sport, where he made four league appearances.
 On 4 May 2014, he made his debut in a 3–1 defeat to FC Aarau.

 Personal life

-Njo-Léa is the grandson of former Cameroonian footballer Eugène N'Jo Léa, founder of the Union Nationale des Footballeurs Professionels, and the son of former footballer William N'Jo Léa.
+Njo-Léa is the grandson of former Cameroonian footballer Eugène N'Jo Léa, founder of the Union Nationale des Footballeurs Professionnels, and the son of former footballer William N'Jo Léa.